ScottCooper520/scotty-first-repo/ReadMeRSC.txt

 I have also used it for my first git/github experiment.

-My github repo is github.com:ScottCooper520/scotty-first-repo.git
+My github repo is https://github.com:ScottCooper520/scotty-first-repo.git See notes for how this was accomplished